fabasoad/scripts/docs/automation.md

 automation uses "fabasoad-contents-crud" GitHub App and runs every Friday at 07:00 JST.

-## Bump pre-commit
+## pre-commit

-This script is used to bump the pre-commit version in the `.pre-commit-config.yaml` file within all `fabasoad` repositories.
+This script is used to bump the pre-commit hooks version in the `.pre-commit-config.yaml` file within all `fabasoad` repositories.

-## Run dependabot
+## pre-commit prettier

-This script is used to trigger Dependabot to check for dependency updates in all `fabasoad` repositories.
+This script is used to bump prettier hook version in the `.pre-commit-config.yaml` file within all `fabasoad` repositories.